Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 - A date at which they first received a diagnostic depression code
 - A date at which, if ever, they first received an antidepressant.

 For all individuals, their depression index date was defined as the earliest of these two dates.
-The code for this section
+The code for this section is available [HERE](/scripts/cohort/create_antidepressant_index_dates.R)

+## Exclusion of severe mental illness cases
+Given the strongest relationship between early depressive symptoms and progression to severe mental illness, it might be appropriate (depending on your analysis) to exclude individuals with evidence of severe mental illness which pre-exists the first depression code/SSRI prescription.
+We provide the code for SMI exclusion (including hospitalisation for depression with psychotic features, schizophrenia, bipolar disorder, and other psychoses) [HERE](scripts/cohort/create_SMI_phenotypes.R).
+For some studies, it might be more appropriate to avoid SMI-based exclusions, as SMIs form part of the heterogeneity that composes depression in a primary care setting.

 # Clinical heterogeneity in depression
 All scripts and codes related to these phenotypes are included in cohort_scripts/depression_phrenotypes section of this Repo.